-Section 8 - Wage Differentials
+Section 7 - Wage Differentials

-- 10.8.1 Employees shall receive a pay differential of fifty-five (0.55) cents per hour from March 1, 2012 to February 28, 2014, increasing to sixty (0.60) cents per hour from March 1, 2014 to February 28, 2015 when: - a) assigned to work on garbage removal; - b) cleaning sanitary or domestic sewers; - c) working within any covered storm sewer or culvert; - d) employees assigned to work on or operate a street sweeper, sewer-rodder machine, jackhammer, or trackless sweeper. - e) assigned to work in liming operations, involving the use of powdered lime or sprays; - f) Employees working within any covered sewer or culvert which contains sanitary sewage shall receive the differential set out in Section 10.8.1 (b) of this clause and the applicable differential set out in Section 10.8.1 (c) of this clause.
+- 10.7.1 Employees shall receive a pay differential of sixty (0.60) cents per hour when: - a) assigned to work on garbage removal; - b) cleaning sanitary or domestic sewers; - c) working within any covered storm sewer or culvert; - d) employees assigned to work on or operate a street sweeper, sewer-rodder machine, jackhammer, or trackless sweeper. - e) assigned to work in liming operations, involving the use of powdered lime or sprays; - f) employees working within any covered sewer or culvert which contains sanitary sewage shall receive the differential set out in Section 10.7.1 (b) of this clause and the applicable differential set out in Section 10.7.1 (c) of this clause.

-10.8.2 Lead Hand and/or Charge Hand
+10.7.2 Lead Hand and/or Charge Hand

-A Lead Hand and/or Charge Hand shall receive one (\$1.00) dollar per hour above the highest rated classification under his supervision, or his own rate, whichever is higher.
+A Lead Hand and/or Charge Hand shall receive one (\$1.00) dollar per hour above the highest rated classification under their supervision, or their own rate, whichever is higher.